Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ## Splitting and combining *GRanges* objects

-*GRanges* objects can be divided into groups using the `split()` function.
-This produces a *GRangesList* object, a class that will be discussed in detail in the next section.
+THe `split()` function divides a *GRanges* into groups, returning a *GRangesList*, a class that we will describe and demonstrate later.

 ```r